IQSS/datafest/multiple_approaches_combining_data/installation.md

 1a.
 For the PC, this step is not needed as it is built into the Windows operating system.

 1b.
-For both Mac, please download to your `Installers` folder the [iODBC Manager 3.52.12 disk image](http://opldownload.s3.amazonaws.com/uda/components/7.0/universal-apple-macosx10.7-32/mxkozzzz.dmg).
+For the Mac, please download to your `Installers` folder the [iODBC Manager 3.52.12 disk image](http://opldownload.s3.amazonaws.com/uda/components/7.0/universal-apple-macosx10.7-32/mxkozzzz.dmg).
 Open the disk image file, and double-click the installer package to start the installation process.

 #### ODBC Drivers